 In my evaluation, I distilled six criteria that the first, ad-hoc layer should fulfil and demonstrated some ideas how to turn these into user interfaces.
 Providing more information for the sake of better transparency inevitably comes with a loss of simplicity that is often seen as a lead motif in developing usable user interfaces.
 However, when extending UX thinking into what the guidelines call a “user-centric transparency experience”, the additional information may well turn into improved usability.

-In the next article of this series (due following my broader talk on privacy as UX at the Webkongress Erlangen, 11-12 Sep), I am going to distil further design impulses from the “Guidelines on Transparency under GDPR” – then with a focus on how to present the often abstract information about data-related processes.
+In the next article of this series, I distill further design impulses from the "Guidelines on Transparency under GDPR" - with a focus on how to present the often abstract information about data-related processes.